World Record Wind

 The Mt.
 Washington Auto Road Stage Office, where the Observatory was first established, with an anemometer mounted on the roof and thermometer housing mounted on the northern exterior wall.

-The Mount Washington record was toppled in 1996 when an unmanned instrument station in Barrow Island, Australia recorded a new record of 253 miles per hour during Typhoon Olivia.
+The Mount Washington record was toppled in 1996 when an unmanned instrument station in Barrow Island, Australia recorded a new record of 253 miles per hour during Tropical Cyclone Olivia.
 Though the Observatory record fell, it’s a very human story, and it still stands as the highest surface wind speed ever observed by man.

 The following are excerpts from then-observer Alex McKenzie's book, The Way It Was, which accounts the experience of documenting and living through a 231 mph wind.

 Tuesday, April 10, 1934

 The sun rose on April 10, 1934, ushering in a typical April day atop Mount Washington.
 Normally, the rest of New England welcomes the warmth of spring during a typical April, but winter keeps hold on the high peaks of New Hampshire's Presidential Range well into May in most years.

 The staff at the fledgling Mount Washington Observatory, including Salvatore Pagliuca, Alex McKenzie and Wendell Stephenson managed to make it through their second full winter on the mountain.
 However, they were anxiously awaiting the coming of spring, with its more moderate temperatures and wind.
 Before the week was out, those men would not only get another severe taste of winter, they would be a part of one of the most intense storms in recorded history.